lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 as Kyber.
 ML-KEM and Kyber are not compatible.
 This document specifies the use of ML-KEM in Public Key Infrastructure X.509 (PKIX) certificates {{!RFC5280}}
 at three security levels: ML-KEM-512, ML-KEM-768, and ML-KEM-1024, using object identifiers assigned by NIST.

-This specification includes conventions for the subjectPublicKeyInfo field within Internet X.509 certificates {{RFC5280}}, like {{?RFC3279}}
-did for classic cryptography and {{?RFC5480}} did for elliptic curve cryptography.
 The private key format is also specified.

 ## ASN.1 Module and ML-KEM Identifiers